The calibre Content server¶

 A much loved feature of the main program, Virtual libraries is present in the server interface as well.
 Click the three vertical dots in the top right corner to choose a Virtual library.

-The book reader¶
+The book viewer¶

 If you leave the Content server running, you can even open the same book on multiple devices and it will remember your last read position.
 If it does not you can force a sync by tapping in the top quarter and choosing Sync.